Boolean101/boolean101.github.io/_posts/2021-06-29-MoveBuddy-StageBuddy.md

 <br/>
 It simplifies the whole process immensely!<br/>
 <br/>
-This project had multiple hurdles i needed to get across but the biggest lesson learned was how to use a simple C# function in a Powershell project.<br/>
+This project had multiple hurdles i needed to get across but the biggest lesson learned was how to use a simple C# function in a Powershell project. <br/>
-I don't know how to code C# myself.<br\>
+I don't know how to code C# myself. <br/>

 On the richtextbox which i use to give user feedback, i wanted to add some padding to make it visually more pleasing.
-You start by assigning the code to a variable: <\br>
+You start by assigning the code to a variable:

 ```powershell
 $PaddingOnRichTextbox = @"
 namespace MoveBuddyHelper